iVYCHECK GIP Urine

 This technique allows two options for the reading of the results: a qualitative visual reading and a quantitative digital reading with the iVYCHECK Reader scanner. iVYCHECK Reader combines a highly sensitive optical detector, an integrated electronic system and an effective data processing system.

 The iVYCHECK GIP Urine kit is especially indicated for:

-- Controlling gluten-free diet in celiac patients, patients with gluten-sensitivity or a gluten allergy.
+- Control of the gluten-free diet for patients with celiac disease, non-celiac patients with gluten-sensitivity or a gluten allergy.

 - Patients with persistent symptoms after following a gluten free diet.

 - During the first months after celiac disease diagnosis to verify good habits.